codingPhuc/IRL-learning-value-2/peoples/person of interest.md

 - list son tung
 - chirst devil  gamer
 - gamming youtuber like  valorant

-## Nhumg mom of three
+**Summary:**

+**About Nhung:**

+- Nhung is a mother of three (children aged 12, 5, and 1) visiting on a business visa.
-- she seem to like knitting thought the Facebook post
+- She seems to enjoy knitting (as seen on Facebook).
-- when here on business visa and stay with her 3 children
-	-  the age they were at was 12 year old , 5 year old and 1 year old
-- she love the dog
+- She loves dogs.
-- she seem  to be a person that say everything is fine when everything is not
+- She tends to say everything is fine even when it's not.
-- seem to be in distress every time her son talk back to her
+- She appears distressed when her son talks back.
-- don't care about  other opinion on her
+- She doesn't seem to care about others' opinions.
-- today I made a bad joke about how men here like fat women
+- You made an inappropriate joke today about men liking fat women.

-##  #my_wrong_doing
-- the chicken I should have not eaten the whole chicken like that   , when they say something you do the opposite
-- Vietnamese people like to hide under sincerity   , always think twice when they help you
+**Reflections on Your Wrongdoing:**
+- You regret eating an entire chicken despite being told otherwise.
+- In Vietnamese culture, sincerity may sometimes mask true feelings; you should be cautious.
-- I need to be more pro active in your approach
+- You need to be more proactive and communicate your problems more openly.
--
+- Pay closer attention when Nhung lectures her son, Tai.
+- Think before you speak, especially in sensitive situations.
+- When your mom makes a suggestion, it often actually means an expectation — clarify if it's really a suggestion.
+- When offered food, you should eat minimally and only when suggested.

+Would you also like a slightly more condensed or even bullet-pointed version for easier study?
 ## family dog
 - The bread is a chiquaqua  and chó  bắc kỳ
 ## the young son  not wearing glasses   (Andi )